Ekkehard-Schulze/precision-temperature-logger/README.md

 6.)
-For different technical requirements we provide a firmware
+For different technical requirements we provide an alternative

-with additional support for these sensors:
+firmware, which in addition to TMP117 also supports for these

+sensors:

 * ADT7420 (precision temperature)